 Human kingdoms, the threat of a unified Humanity became more real.

 The Dwarves were content in their mountain fortresses, and the People were

 much too distant to care.
 Only the Elves (Sylvan) and Halflings heeded the

 warnings of the Thoom.
 The elves, however, had few warriors, and the

-Halflings, while eager to help, were not eager to leave their homes.
+Halflings, while willing to help, were not eager to leave their homes.

 A decade after the founding of the Cult of Darshak, several kingdoms under

 direction of the Cult attacked neighboring lands that had been resisting the

 Cult’s infiltration.
 They were successful at every turn.